- Hahnbee Choi, Cert. CN

 Whole Atlantic Mackerel is an oily salt-water fish high in protein and quality fatty acids, especially omega-3s.
 But, again, being fresh, the amount will decrease after processing.

-The first 5 ingredients are all primarily fresh meats which are great but also means that it will lose water weight and therefore make up less of the product after processing.
+The first 5 ingredients are all fresh meats which are great but also mean that they will lose water weight and therefore make up less of the product after processing.
 But Orijen did a fantastic job adding each of the first 5 ingredients in fresh and dehydrated form.
 This way, even after processing, the first 5 ingredients will still be the top ingredients.

 Legumes often are entangled with Canine Dilated Cardiomyopathy (DCM).
 It is vital to remember that DCM is a complicated topic and is still being studied.
 But what is known is that genetics, incomplete amino acids, and anti-nutrients can all play a role in DCM.
 A diet low in amino acids plus anti-nutrients can inhibit nutrient absorption and create a disaster for a dog with a genetic predisposition.
 Breeds most prone to DCM are Doberman Pinchers, Golden Retrievers, Great Danes, and Boxers.
 There are more breeds, but more research must be conducted.
-As of March 2022, New research has been published that shows grain-free foods are not the cause of DCM, which points to the actual cause, there are too many plant ingredients (incomplete amino acids) in pet foods and not enough quality meat being used.
+There are too many plant ingredients (incomplete amino acids) in pet foods and not enough quality meat being used.

 Other notable ingredients include: